 When she first saw John, he lived in the woods outside the mission.
 She’d spot him at the edge of the forest, looking at the mission.
 But he never came over.
 She’d ask him to, but he always said no and disappeared into the trees.
 So she would take him a sandwich when she saw him.
 This went on for months

-Then - one day - he quietly approached her with his head hanging down.
-He asked if she had some clean socks.
-His feet were in awful shape.
+Then, one day, he quietly approached her with his head hanging down.
+He asked if she had some clean socks, as his feet were in awful shape.

-(Note: When socks get wet and don’t properly dry out, they grow bacteria, and fungus, cause open cracks, and have horrible foot problems.
+(Note: When socks get wet and don’t properly dry out, they grow bacteria and fungus, cause open cracks, and cause horrible foot problems.
 When you’re homeless, you’re always on your feet.)

-She helped him with dry socks and got his feet repaired.
+She helped him with dry socks and repaired his feet.
 She convinced him to stay on.
 She promised he could stay upstairs, share a room with only John Z., and not be around anyone else.
-He would be in charge of the shower/sleeping quarters.
+He would be in charge of the shower and sleeping quarters.
 After chapel, those staying the night could go upstairs.

 We had three long rooms with bunk beds.
 We slept twelve men per room.
 With three rooms, we could host 36 guests every night.
 The men had to shower.
 These guys went days - sometimes weeks - without bathing.
 For health and sanitation reasons, we made them shower.